Certifying Temporal Correlations: Certification of temporal correlations using optimizer matrix

 \begin{proof} Since the identity matrix belongs to the strictly feasible set of the SDP in~\eqref{eq:seq_sdp}, the singularity degree is $0$.
-Once we substitute $d=0$ in the statement of Theorem~\ref{robust_contextuality}, we recover our robustness statement.
-This completes the proof of Theorem~\ref{thm:robustness}. \end{proof}
+Once we substitute $d=0$ in the statement of Lemma~\ref{robust_contextuality}, we recover our robustness statement. \end{proof}